dfmoralesb/MPE_tutorials/tutorials/NGS.md

 ## Adaptor removal and cleaning of low quality read

 We are going to remove illumina sequencing adaptor and low quality reads using `bbduk`

+Move back to the directory where the deduplicated reads are

+	/data_tmp/[username]/data/01_dedup

 First we are going to remove the adaptors